 10 Complimentary Priority Pass Visits

 While there are some cards offering full Priority Pass memberships, they typically have $495+ annual fees.
-The great thing about this card is that it has a reasonable annual fee and offers 10 Priority Pass visits per year at no cost.
+The great thing about the Hilton Business Card is that it has a reasonable annual fee and offers 10 Priority Pass visits per year at no cost.
 That’s a useful perk for someone who travels occasionally.

 One of my favorite features of Amex cards is access to Amex Offers, which offers savings on purchases with all kinds of retailers.
 There’s huge value to be had in getting as many Amex cards as possible, so that you can get these offers on multiple cards.